KaramMajdi7/House_Price_Prediction/README.md

-This project was created using Machine Learning with Python, the project was made by using the Boston house price prediction dataset, which is a dataset that comes from UCL machine learning repositort, and this data was collected in 1978, the data has 506 entried that represents aggregate information about 14 features of homes located in boston.
+This project was created using Machine Learning with Python, the project was made by using the Boston house price prediction dataset, which is a dataset that comes from UCL machine learning repository, and this data was collected in 1978, the data has 506 entries that represents aggregate information about 14 features of homes located in boston.

 In this particular project I used XGBoost Regression, and it's regression beacuse